celestiaorg/CIPs/cips/cip-draft_ica.md

 ## Backwards Compatibility

 This proposal is backwards-incompatible because it is state-machine breaking.
-The feature must be released introduced in a new major version.
+The feature must be introduced in a new major version.

 ## Test Cases